Michael Curtiz: 1940s

 During this period, Curtiz also directed the World War II propaganda film Mission to Moscow (1943), a film which was commissioned at the request of President Franklin D. Roosevelt in support of the U.S. and British ally, the Soviet Union, at that time holding down 80% of all German forces as they repelled the Nazi invasion of Russia.
 The film was mostly well received by critics and was a success at the box office, but the film soon proved to be controversial after it stirred up strong anti-Communist attacks.
 Curtiz took the criticism personally and vowed never again to direct an overtly political film, a promise which he kept.

-Joan Crawford starred in Mildred Pierce.
+Joan Crawford stars in Mildred Pierce.

 Mildred Pierce (1945) was based on the novel by James M. Cain.
 Its star, Joan Crawford, gave one of the strongest performances in her career, playing a mother and successful businesswoman who sacrifices everything for her spoiled daughter, played by Ann Blyth.

 At the time Crawford accepted the part from Warner Bros., her 18-year career at MGM had been in decline.
 She had been one of Hollywood's most prominent and highest-paid stars but her films began losing money, and by the end of the 1930s, she was labeled "box office poison".
 Rather than remain at MGM and see newer, younger talent draw most of the studio's attention with better roles, she left MGM and signed a contract with Warner Bros. at a reduced salary.

 Curtiz originally wanted Barbara Stanwyck for the role.
 However, Crawford, who by then had not been in a film for two years, did her best to get the part.
 Rare for a major star, she was even willing to audition for Curtiz.
 She was already aware that "Mr. Mike Curtiz hated me ...
 I don't want those big broad shoulders," he said.
 During her reading of an emotional scene as he watched, she saw him become so overwhelmed by her delivery that he cried, and he then said, "I love you, baby."

 To help Crawford prepare for certain court scenes, Curtiz took her downtown, where they spent time visiting jails and watching criminal trials.
 In photographing her, he used careful film noir camera techniques, a style he learned in Europe, to bring out the features of Crawford's face, using rich black-and-white highlights.
 He was aware that Crawford guarded her screen image very carefully, and that she truly cared about quality.
 Crawford learned to appreciate Curtiz's genius with the camera.
 Eve Arden, who was nominated as Best Supporting Actress for the film, said "Curtiz was one of the few directors who knew what he wanted and was able to express himself exactly, even in his amusing Hungarian accent."